travis-ci/dpl/lib/dpl/assets/dpl/README.erb.md

 file.
 Please refer to [the documentation](https://docs.travis-ci.com/user/deployment) for details.

-For usage outside of Travis CI dpl can be executed as follows: Please refer to the respective [providers](#supported-providers) for details.
+For usage outside of Travis CI dpl can be executed as follows.
+Please refer to the respective [providers](#supported-providers) for details.

 ```